-Since the city's insurance corporation tax was eliminated in 1974, insurance companies are the only large category of businesses that are currently exempt from New York City business taxes.
-The Department of Finance estimated the insurance company exemption from business income tax cost the city \$437 million in fiscal year 2015.
 Insurance companies are subject to federal and state taxation.
-In New York State, life and health insurers pay a 7.1 percent state tax on net income (or alternatively, a 9.0 percent tax on net income plus officers' compensation, or a 0.16 percent tax on capital) plus a 1.5 percent tax on premiums; nonlife insurers covering accident and health premiums pay a 1.75 percent state tax on premiums; all other nonlife insurers pay a 2.0 percent tax on premiums.
-Almost all states with insurance taxes provide for retaliatory taxation, under which an increase in State A's tax on business conducted in State A by insurance companies headquartered in State B will automatically trigger an increase in State B's tax on the business conducted in State B by companies headquartered in State A. By simply extending the city's general corporate tax to include insurance premium income rather than creating a new separate insurance tax in the city, it is likely that many of these retaliatory taxes would not be triggered.
-Eliminating the insurance company exemption requires state legislation.
+In New York State, life and health insurers pay a net income-based tax.
+In addition, life insurers pay a 0.7 percent tax on premiums, nonlife insurers covering accident and health premiums pay a 1.75 percent tax, and all other nonlife insurers pay a 2.0 percent tax on premiums.
+Almost all states with insurance taxes provide for retaliatory taxation.
+For example, an increase in New York's tax on business conducted in New York by insurance companies headquartered in Connecticut may trigger an increase in Connecticut's tax on the business conducted in Connecticut by companies headquartered in New York.
+This option assumes that by extending the city's general corporation tax to include insurance premium income rather than creating a new and separate insurance tax in the city, at least some of these retaliatory taxes would not be triggered, although that would likely be determined on a case-by-case basis.
+Extending the corporate tax to insurance companies would require approval in Albany.

-PROPONENTS MIGHT ARGUE that much of the tax benefit resulting from the insurance company exemption is exported to out-of-city insurance companies that are collecting health and life insurance premiums from New York City residents.
-The exemption is contrary to two principles of good tax policy.
-First, tax credits, deductions, and exemptions should be designed to attract business that would otherwise choose not to locate in New York City.
-The insurance company exemption does not do much to attract business specifically to the city because companies located elsewhere also benefit from the exemption.
-Taxing insurance companies would put them on more equal footing with other incorporated businesses in New York City.
-Second, insurance companies avail themselves of public goods provided by the city and thus, should be liable to pay taxes to the city under the benefits principle of taxation.
-Finally, the city could also adopt a credit against insurance firms' general corporation tax liability should other states impose retaliatory taxes, although this would reduce the revenue raised under the option.
+PROPONENTS MIGHT ARGUE that much of the tax benefit resulting from the insurance company exemption is exported to out-of-city insurance companies that collect health and life insurance premiums from New York City residents and businesses.
+They might claim this tax would put the insurance industry on a more equal footing with other industries in New York City, removing its unfair advantage over businesses in other sectors.
+Insurance companies located here avail themselves of public goods provided by the city and thus should pay city taxes to offset these costs.
+Finally, if other states impose retaliatory taxes, the city could adopt a credit against insurance firms' general corporation tax liability, although this would reduce the revenue raised under the option.

-OPPONENTS MIGHT ARGUE that with one of the highest tax rates (combined city and state) in the country, plus other states' retaliatory taxes that might be triggered if the city reinstituted taxation of insurance companies, the additional burden could be enough to drive insurance firms with large offices and staffs in the city out of New York.
+OPPONENTS MIGHT ARGUE that with one of the highest tax rates (combined city and state) in the country, plus other states' retaliatory taxes that might be triggered if the city reinstituted the taxation of insurance companies, the additional burden could be enough to drive insurance firms with large offices and staffs here out of New York City.
 Moreover, the incidence of the insurance corporation tax is unclear.
-To the extent that insurance companies can pass the additional tax on to their customers in the form of higher premiums, this tax would indirectly increase the tax burden of New York City residents, which is already high relative to the remainder of the country.
+To the extent that insurance companies can pass the additional tax on to their customers in the form of higher premiums, this tax would indirectly increase the tax burden borne by New York City residents.